tarakantaacharya/JDBC_Login_Register_Servlet/README.md

-# Java-Mysql-Simple-Login-Servlet
+# Java-Mysql-Simple-Login-JSP

-# JDBC Login & Register Servlet 🚀
+# JDBC Login & Register using JSP 🚀

 This is a **simple web application** that implements **user authentication** (Login & Register) using **JDBC, MySQL, and Servlets**.